The Vermont Statutes Online

 (6) "Meter" means any measuring device used in commercial trade which measures vapor, liquid, elapsed time, or distance.

-(7) "Vehicle tank meter" means a measuring device which is affixed to a tank mounted on a vehicle used for the measurement and delivery of petroleum products, except liquified petroleum gas.
+(7) "Vehicle tank meter" means a measuring device that is affixed to a tank mounted on a vehicle used for the measurement and delivery of petroleum products, except liquified petroleum gas.

 (8) "Vehicle scales" mean scales adapted to weighing highway, farm, or other large industrial vehicles, except railroad freight cars, loaded or unloaded.